asubramanian08/AlphaStar-GoldBooster/README.md

 ## AlphaStar-GoldBooster

 ### Organization
-Every day is divided into the questions, lessons, solutions, and my answers.
-About 7 problems are discussed each day with a google jamboard as notes.
+Every day is divided into the questions, lessons _private_, solutions _private_, and my answers.
+About 7 problems are discussed each day with a google jamboard as notes _private_.

 ### About